The generic name Exocarpos was more commonly spelled Exocarpus in the past.

 ].
 Heaths and dry sclerophyll forests[

-Fruit stalk - sweet and palatable when fully ripe, astringent otherwise[
+].
+Sweet and palatable when fully ripe, it is rather astringent before this[

 ].
 The white to red, obovoid to broadly obovoid fruiting receptacle is 3 - 4mm long[